 To report a nuisance animal under this ordinance (dog barking or cat meowing), you must have affidavits from two unrelated people at different locations within 1,000 feet of the noise source.

-If there is only one person able to report, one affidavit must be accompanied by a non-stop, unedited time-stamped recording of the sound from a single incident and submitted with the affidavit.
+If there is only one person able to report, the affidavit must be accompanied by a non-stop, unedited time-stamped recording of the sound from a single incident and submitted with the affidavit.

 The affidavit(s) must be notarized.